Welcome to the 2017 New Jersey solar power incentive and rebate information page

-Each time your panels generate 1000kWh of electricity, you get an SREC which you can sell for cash!
-For NJ solar panels, the ratio of SRECs produced per year to system size (in kilowatts) is about 1 to 1.
-So if you’ve got a 5kW solar system (a solid average for a single-family home), you will generate about 5 SRECs a year.
+Each time your panels generate 1,000 kilowatt-hours (kWh) of electricity, you get an SREC which you can sell for cash!
+For NJ solar panels, the ratio of SRECs produced per year to system size in kilowatts is about 1.15 to 1.
+So if you've got a 5-kW solar system (a solid average for a single-family home), you will generate a little less than 6 SRECs a year.

 How much are SRECs worth, and how do you get money for them?

-That’s a big price decrease.
-On the other hand, it’s still a whole lot of money, paid straight to you every year!
-SREC prices should continue to track the alternative compliance fees, meaning you figure to bank about $1500 a year, even after the price decrease kicks in.
+This is a whole lot of money, paid straight to you every year!
+SREC prices should continue to track the ACF, meaning you figure to bank nearly $1,000 a year.

 Contrary to other home improvements like a new kitchen or bathroom, with solar panels in NJ, you will not have to pay any sales taxes on your system.
 That's 7% you're saving right upfront, even without any statewide solar power rebates.